KGAFT/tiny-AES-c/README.md

 There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.

-The module uses less than 200 bytes of RAM and 1-2K ROM when compiled for ARM, but YMMV depending on which modes are enabled.

 It is one of the smallest implementations in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).

-I've successfully used the code on 64bit x86, 32bit ARM and 8 bit AVR platforms.

-GCC size output when only CTR mode is compiled for ARM:

-    $ arm-none-eabi-gcc -Os -DCBC=0 -DECB=0 -DCTR=1 -c aes.c
-    $ size aes.o
-       text    data     bss     dec     hex filename
-       1171       0       0    1171     493 aes.o

-.. and when compiling for the THUMB instruction set, we end up well below 1K in code size.

-    $ arm-none-eabi-gcc -Os -mthumb -DCBC=0 -DECB=0 -DCTR=1 -c aes.c
-    $ size aes.o
-       text    data     bss     dec     hex filename
-        903       0       0     903     387 aes.o

-I am using the Free Software Foundation, ARM GCC compiler:

-    $ arm-none-eabi-gcc --version
-    arm-none-eabi-gcc (4.8.4-1+11-1) 4.8.4 20141219 (release)
-    Copyright (C) 2013 Free Software Foundation, Inc.
-    This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 This implementation is verified against the data in: